ubernostrum/django-registration/docs/validators.rst

    usernames.

-   This validator will reject any mixed-script value (as defined by Unicode 'Script' property) which also contains one or more characters that appear in the Unicode Visually Confusable Characters file.
+   This validator will reject any mixed-script value (as defined by Unicode "Script" property) which also contains one or more characters that appear in the Unicode Visually Confusable Characters file.

    This validator is enabled by default on the username field of registration forms.

    :param str value: The username value to validate (non-string
-      usernames will not be checked)
+      usernames will not be checked).
-   :raises django.core.exceptions.ValidationError: if the value is mixed-script confusable
+   :raises django.core.exceptions.ValidationError: if the value is mixed-script confusable.

 .. function:: validate_confusables_email(value)